-Devices and gateways - Local and wide area networking - Data management - Business processes in IoT - Everything as a Service (XaaS), M2M and IoT Analytics - Knowledge Management

-Learning Outcomes: At the end of the unit, the student will be able to:
+Devices and gateways - Local and wide area networking - Data management - Business processes in IoT - Everything as a Service (XaaS), M2M and IoT Analytics - Knowledge Management Learning Outcomes: At the end of the unit, the student will be able to:

 - Know the devices and gateways (L1)

 - Explain business processes in IoT(L2)

+- Explain busiless processes in lon(L2)

-- Describe the M2M and IoT Analytics.
+Describe the M2M and IoT Analytics.
+(L2)

+- Describe the MZM and IOT Analytics.
 (L2)

 - Describe the Knowledge Management(L2)